xihu26/BioDock/README.md

 * Prepares receptor structures for docking.
 * Converts ligand structures from SDF to PDBQT using **Meeko**.
 * Designed to handle multiple protein matches and structures.
+* Analyses predicted molecular interactions using **PLIP**
+* Generates a concise biochemical interpretation of the predicted binding interactions.

 ## Pipeline
 ```text